If you're just getting started using Postman within your organization, you can carry out a few preparation steps to set your team up for success.

 Check out Security and Compliance: A Shared Responsibility Model for important security considerations.

-Make sure to configure SSO if you are subscribed to the Business or Enterprise plan.
+Make sure to configure SSO if you are subscribed to the Professional or Enterprise plan.

 Finally, head over to Managing Your Team to learn about managing roles, inviting to workspaces, and how to adjust your team size.